KSI: Two bouts against Logan Paul

+Return after hiatus

-KSI vs Swarmz & Alcaraz Pineda
+KSI vs Swarmz & Pineda

-On 22 June 2021, KSI announced that he and Wasserman Promotions had partnered up to launch a boxing promotional company titled "Misfits Boxing".
-The first event was scheduled to take place on 27 August 2022 with KSI also set to make his boxing return as the main event.

-On 1 July 2022, it was announced that KSI vs Alex Wassabi was scheduled to take place on 27 August 2022; however, due to a major concussion, it was announced on 6 August that Swarmz would be Wassabi's replacement.
+On 1 July 2022, it was announced that KSI vs Alex Wassabi was scheduled to take place on as the headliner to MF & DAZN: X Series 001 27 August 2022; however, due to a major concussion, it was announced on 6 August that Swarmz would be Wassabi's replacement.
 This marked the first event under KSI's promotion company Misfits Boxing.
-A series of other boxing events titled "MF & DAZN: X Series" in collaboration with DAZN, who were the distributors for KSI's previous rematch against Logan Paul, was announced, along with events to follow, marking the KSI vs Swarmz event X Series 001.

 On 16 August, it was announced that KSI will be facing a second opponent, thus billing the event "2 Fights 1 Night."
 His initial second fight was scheduled to be against the Bulgarian boxer Ivan Nikolov, who was pulled from the fight due to Nikolov having multiple white supremacist and Neo-Nazi tattoos.
 On 20 August, the Mexican professional boxer Luis Alcaraz Pineda was announced as KSI's second opponent on 27 August.
-KSI defeated Swarmz via 2nd round KO and won the ICB World cruiserweight title and the MF cruiserweight title.
-KSI then defeated Alcaraz Pineda via 3rd round KO and retained his MF cruiserweight title.
+KSI defeated Swarmz via 2nd round KO and won the vacant MFB cruiserweight title.
+KSI then defeated Alcaraz Pineda via 3rd round KO and retained his MFB cruiserweight title.

 KSI vs Temperrr

-On 19 November, it was announced that KSI would face Dillon Danis on 14 January 2023 at Wembley Arena, London, England.
-However, on 4 January, Danis withdrew due to lack of preparation, lack of a coach, and issues with the contracted weight.
-It was announced that KSI would defend his MF cruiserweight title agaisnt Brazilian YouTuber and FaZe Clan founder FaZe Temperrr, replacing Danis within a weeks notice.
-KSI defeated Temperrr via 1st round KO and retained his MF cruiserweight title.
+On 19 November, it was announced that KSI would face Dillon Danis as the headliner of MF & DAZN: X Series 004 on 14 January 2023, at Wembley Arena, London, England.
+However, on 4 January, Danis withdrew due to lack of preparation, a lack of a coach, and issues with the contracted weight.
+It was announced that KSI would defend his MF cruiserweight title against Brazilian YouTuber and FaZe Clan founder FaZe Temperrr, replacing Danis within a weeks notice.
+KSI defeated Temperrr via 1st round KO and retained his MFB cruiserweight title.

+KSI vs Fournier

+On 22 March, it was announced that KSI would face businessman and professional boxer Joe Fournier as the headliner of MF & DAZN: X Series 007 on 13 May at Wembley Arena in London, England.
+KSI originally defeated Fournier via 2nd round KO and retained his MFB cruiserweight title; however, controversy arose after replays showed KSI landing an illegal elbow strike during the finishing sequence.
+On 15 May, Fournier appealed the decision, and the Professional Boxing Association (PBA) called for both fighters to make their cases, and a decision will be made by 19 May at the latest.
+On 19 May, the PBA officially ruled the bout a no-contest.